Pre-Launch Verification · QUAD Engine

 How to verify deck claims — the six-step process

-This is the same sequence ThriveFinity's Sentinel protocol runs on every paid engagement.
+This is the same sequence ThriveFinity's QUAD protocol runs on every paid engagement.
 You can run steps 1–5 yourself; step 6 is where motivated reasoning makes an outside check worth paying for.

 Inventory every verifiable claim